thomassutter/mvhg/README.md

 # Learning Group Importance using the Differentiable Hypergeometric Distribution
-Python library for the differentiable hypergeometric distribution
+Python library for the differentiable hypergeometric distribution.

 This is the official code for the ICLR 2023 Paper (Spotlight) **"Learning Group Importance using the Differentiable Hypergeometric Distribution"**.